Symptoms and treatment of papilloma in dogs. Warts on dogs - how dangerous they are and how to treat them

 Treatment

-Before starting treatment for papilloma in a dog, you should consult a veterinarian.
+Before starting treatment for papilloma in a dog, you must consult a veterinarian.
 The fact is that it can be confused with a neoplasm ( squamous cell carcinoma), granuloma or mole.
-And by starting to treat an animal for a completely different disease, you can cause irreparable damage to it.
+And if you start treating an animal for a completely different disease, you can cause irreparable damage to it.

-For the most part, papillomas in dogs disappear on their own after a few months due to the development of immunity in the pet to the pathogen.
-But it happens that therapy is required to rid the pet of papillomas.
+Most papillomas in dogs disappear on their own after a few months due to the pet developing immunity to the pathogen.
+But it happens that therapy is required to rid your pet of papillomas.

 Surgical intervention

-If papillomas are single or interfere with the animal (for example, eating), then veterinarian decides to resort to surgical intervention.
-Laser and cryogenic therapy are good, but often require a return visit to the veterinarian to "fix" positive result.
+If papillomas are isolated or interfere with the animal (for example, eating), then veterinarian decides to resort to surgical intervention.
+Laser and cryogenic therapy are good, but often require a second visit to the veterinarian to “fix” positive result.
 For oral or single skin papillomas, interferon is prescribed for a course of at least 2 months (and another month after the disappearance of all warts).

 Vaccination

-There is a papillomavirus vaccine, which also gives positive effect(the animal develops immunity, so the formations begin to disappear).
+There is a papillomavirus vaccine that also gives positive effect(the animal develops immunity, so the formations begin to disappear).

-Usually, canine papillomas are painless and benign.
-But is it all safe?
-One of the disadvantages of papillomas in the dog's mouth is discomfort.
+Typically, canine papillomas are painless and benign formations.
+But is everything really safe?
+One of the disadvantages of papillomas in a dog’s mouth is discomfort.
 Warts prevent the animal from grasping, chewing and swallowing food normally.
-From them, the pet may increase salivation and develop bad breath.
+They may cause your pet to increase salivation and develop bad breath.

-Among other things, dogs gnaw papillomas located on the limbs, which leads to bleeding.
+Among other things, dogs chew papillomas located on the limbs, which leads to bleeding.
 And the resulting wound is opened door for all kinds of bacteria and fungi.

-With pigmented plaques, you need to be on the alert.
+You need to be on alert with pigmented plaques.
 They often turn into cancer.
-Make sure that nothing rubs or squeezes papillomas (collar, muzzle, for example).
+Make sure that nothing rubs or squeezes the papillomas (collar, muzzle, for example).

-Do you have any questions?
-You can ask them to our website staff veterinarian in the comment box below, which in as soon as possible will answer them.
+Still have questions?
+You can ask them to our site's in-house veterinarian in the comment box below, who as soon as possible will answer them.

 Warty papillomas can often be seen on the mucous membranes or skin of dogs.
-These formations arise as a result of infection with a virus and can bring pain or discomfort to the animal, especially in multiple quantities.
-This problem, which requires urgent treatment to a specialist, is called viral papillomatosis.
+These formations arise as a result of infection by the virus and can cause pain or discomfort to the animal, especially in multiple quantities.
+This problem, which requires immediate attention to a specialist, is called viral papillomatosis.

-Papillomas in dogs are benign formations different sizes and conical shape.
-In young individuals up to 3 years old, growths in the esophagus and oral cavity are more often observed: on the lips, cheeks, gums or tongue, while the animal is a carrier and distributor of the virus.
-In older dogs, papillomas may occur on the eyes, paws, or ears.
+Papillomas in dogs are benign formations different sizes and cone-shaped.
+In young animals under 3 years of age, growths are more often observed in the esophagus and oral cavity: on the lips, cheeks, gums or tongue, while the animal is the carrier and distributor of the virus.
+In older dogs, papillomas may appear on the eyes, paws, or ears.
 In this case, they have a keratinized surface and do not pose a danger to other individuals of this species.

-The virus that causes papillomatosis in dogs penetrates the epithelial cells through wounds and microcracks.
+The virus that causes papillomatosis in dogs penetrates epithelial cells through wounds and microcracks.
 By dividing, it grows and provokes chromosomal instability, as well as mutations.
 As a result of these phenomena, benign neoplasms.
-There are cases when some varieties of papillomas are transformed into malignant carcinomas, but this happens quite rarely.
+There are cases where some types of papillomas transform into malignant carcinomas, but this happens quite rarely.

-The non-enveloped causative agent of papillomatosis, belonging to the Papovaviridae family, has a high resistance under the influence of external environment and reagents chemical origin.
+The non-enveloped causative agent of papillomatosis, belonging to the Papovaviridae family, is highly resistant to external environment and reagents chemical origin.
 In its structure, 6 protein units can be distinguished.
-After a dog is infected, no symptoms appear for a month, or they may not occur at all if the animal has strong immunity and satisfactory living conditions.
-But even in this case, the infected organism is dangerous for other individuals.
+Once a dog is infected, no symptoms will appear for a month, or they may not appear at all if the animal strong immunity and satisfactory living conditions.
+But even in this case, the infected organism is dangerous to other individuals.

-• On contact healthy dog with the infected
+• Upon contact healthy dog with an infected person;

 • Through medical instruments;